bairblog/bairblog.github.io/_posts/2018-11-26-physics-learning.md

 Computational imaging systems marry the design of hardware and image reconstruction.
-For example, in optical microscopy, [tomographic][5], [super-resolution][3], and [phase imaging][4] systems can be constructed from simple hardware modifications to a commercial hardware (Fig. 1) and computational reconstruction.
-For live cell imaging applications, where a high temporal resolution is required, we are limited in the number of measurements we can acquire.
+For example, in optical microscopy, [tomographic][5], [super-resolution][3], and [phase imaging][4] systems can be constructed from simple hardware modifications to a commercial microscope (Fig. 1) and computational reconstruction.
+Traditionally, we require a large number of measurements to recover the above quantities; however, for live cell imaging applications, we are limited in the number of measurements we can acquire due to motion.
 Naturally, we want to know what are the best measurements to acquire.
-In this post, we highlight our latest work that pushes away from classic optimal design and towards learned design for a non-linear computational imaging system.
+In this post, we highlight our latest work that learns the experiment design for a non-linear computational imaging system.

 <!--more-->